 Country Information: The capital of Gambia is Banjul.
-There are approximately 2 million people living here.
+There are approximately 2.5 million people living here.
 The official language of Gambia is English.
 The majority of Gambians practice Islam.
-The time zone is 4 hours ahead of EST. Major exports of Gambia are peanut products, fish, cotton, and palm kernels.
+Major exports of Gambia are peanut products, fish, cotton, and palm kernels.

 I drove through Banjul, a nondescript and lifeless town, existing only because its where the Gambian River meets the Atlantic.
 However, Gambia is best known for being a tourist destination, as European flock there during the winter months to stay in lovely beachfront resorts.
 The nicest of the resorts is the “Coco Beach”, which reminded me of some nice Jamaican resorts.